Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Affine Dynamics

 which happens when $x \to 0^+$.
 Dynamically it also goes $\mathbf{R}_1 \to \mathbf{Q}_1$, since over $\mathcal{M}_1 \cap S_1$ acts the reduced dynamics $\dot{x} = -x+2$, which has $x = 2$ as a stable singularity.
 Finally, since $a_{12} = -1 < 0$ and $\mathcal{M}_1 \cap S_1 \subset A_1^{\pi}$, then $\mathcal{M}_1 \cap S_1$ attracts the surrounding layer dynamics, according to \cref{sec:affine:tab:fast}.

-Therefore, we conclude that the dynamics generated by $\mathbf{F}_1$ over the stripe $S_1$ in fact behaves as represented at \cref{sec:affine:sub:theorem:fig:affine_slow_cycle}.
-The dynamics over the other stripes can be similarly verified to be as represented. \end{exmp}
+Therefore, we conclude that the dynamics generated by $\mathbf{F}_1$ over the stripe $S_1$, in fact, behave as represented at \cref{sec:affine:sub:theorem:fig:affine_slow_cycle}.
+The dynamics over the other stripes can be similarly verified to be as represented. \end{example}